SEBv15/GSD192-tools/docs/calibration.md

 ```
 The `Strips` class is basically just a list of `Strip` classes with some methods to perform bulk operations on them.

-Assuming data where strip `80` has peaks at `450` and `780` with energies `30` and `45` keV, to set the peak locations for the strip and dynamic time warp them to all the other you can either do
+Assuming data where strip `80` has peaks at `450` and `780` with energies `30` and `45` keV, to set the peak locations for the strip and dynamic time warp them to all the other ones, you can either do

 ```python
 strips.set_energies([(450, 30), (780, 45)], 80)